ga4gh-beacon/ga4gh-beacon-legacy-website/pages/_minutes/2018-03-31-beacon-minutes-Q1-2018.md

 ## {{ page.title }}

-The meeting minutes archive of the forst quarter of 2018 "Strategic Beacon calls" have been archived and can be accessed through this PDF.
+The meeting minutes archive of the first quarter of 2018 "Strategic Beacon calls" have been archived and can be accessed through this PDF.

 <!--more-->